JamiuShaibu/react-language-selector-lite/README.md

 ### Using custom toggle button

-You can use your own custom toggle button by passing `defaultToggleBtn` prop as `false` and rendering the select container with reference to your custom button.
+You can use your own custom toggle button for rendering the select container.
+Just pass your custom button reference to the `buttonRef` prop.
+This will override the default toggle button.
 Here's an example: **Easy peasy!**

 ```jsx
 import React, { useRef } from 'react';